Shobhits7/Pemgu-Bot/README.md

-## Information About JakeTheDog Discord Bot
+## Information About JakeTheDog
-This is a Discord Bot made by lvlahraam
+This is a Discord Bot made by Me aka lvlahraam#8435 on discord and socials

+### What language was it made with
 It's written in Python with Discord.py

-## Why it's called JakeTheDog
+### Why it's called JakeTheDog
-This name was just to come to his mind
+This name was just to come to my mind

-## Why he made this
+### Why I made this
-He really Liked Python and programming and he was on Discord 24/7
+I really Liked Python and programming and he was on Discord 24/7

-And he saw alot of people are using and making bots
+And I saw a lot of people are using and making discord bots

-So he made his own custom bot so other people can use it
+So I made my own custom bot so other people can use it

 ## More things
-*You can get the prefix with mentioning the bot*
+*You can get the prefix with mentioning the bot - currently it's `.j`*

-*The Bot's Main Prefix is `.j` but you can change it with the `prefix change` command or `prefix reset` to change the prefix to it's original*

 **The Commands:**